petter-holmberg/cpp-ref/concepts.md

     template <typename T>
     concept Wip = "Requirements documented here as a string literal pending implementation";

 A *requires-expression* can be used inside a concept to express syntactic requirements on template arguments.
 There are four types of requirements.
+It can also be used as a standalone compile-time predicate.

 **Example:**